 - Progressive workplace policies can improve recruitment and retention, which is critical to the success of a company.

 - Training new workers is costly, and becomes wasteful if employees are leaving or being fired for reasons that have nothing to do with job performance.

 - Work is not merely a means to meet basic needs.
 Many people take pride in their labor and seek emotional satisfaction from meeting the challenges work can offer.
-LGBT employees who are not valued or safe at work may not able to perform to the best of their abilities, which can affect the performance of an entire team.
+LGBTQ employees who are not valued or safe at work may not able to perform to the best of their abilities, which can affect the performance of an entire team.